 - 2. The first cavity is switched on with a rather high voltage.
 The beam will be accelerated or deaccelerated according to the effective phase of the cavity voltage at the passage of the bunches.
 An energy shift causes betatron oscillations of the whole bunch, which can be detected as radial position shift most sensitively half a betatron oscillation downstream of the cavity (0.4 turn).
 By this method both zero phases can be determined.
 From the radial broadening of the beam the (focusing) zero phase with increasing voltage can be distinguished from the defocusing one.
 Furthermore the radial broadening possibly gives informations about the tilt of the longitudinal phase ellipse.
-Finally the actual phase setting of say 60° with respect to the focusing zero phase is put on the cavity.
+Finally the actual phase is put on the cavity.